wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 The source code for this demo is in [this repo](https://github.com/moficodes/opentok-layout-demo).

-The main ingredient to our auto layout is [Opentok Layout JS](https://github.com/aullman/opentok-layout-js).
-This is an Open Source library created by Adam Ullman.
+The main ingredient to make our auto layout work is [Opentok Layout JS](https://github.com/aullman/opentok-layout-js).
+This is an open-source library created by Adam Ullman.

 ## Code Deep Dive